Our Story

 From Dilapited to Reimagined

-The county administration estimated it would cost upwards of $20M to refurbish the property properly, yet through the generosity of the local business community and private donors, Phillips upgraded the property for less than $2M.
+The county administration estimated that refurbishing the property properly would cost upwards of $20 million.
+However, through the generosity of the local business community and private donors, Phillips upgraded the property for less than $2 million.

 When the county finally agreed to lease the property to the newly-founded nonprofit, community members rushed to help.
 In 2003, with tremendous support from volunteers and partners in the construction industry, led by friend and Board Member Don Chapin, redevelopment of the site began in earnest.

-What was once a dormitory became a classroom complex, a kennel became administrative offices, and a crumbling maintenance building became a 400 square-foot wood shop room.
-With extensive input from local community-based agencies and in a public-private partnership with Monterey County’s Probation, Office of Education and Behavioral Health Departments, the Silver Star Youth Program at Rancho Cielo was born.
+What was once a dormitory became a classroom complex, a kennel became administrative offices, and a crumbling maintenance building became a 400-square-foot wood shop room.
+With extensive input from local community-based agencies and in a public-private partnership with Monterey County’s Probation Office of Education and Behavioral Health Departments, the Silver Star Youth Program at Rancho Cielo was born.

 Rancho Cielo officially opened its doors on October 10, 2004.
-Fueled by Phillip’s single-minded vision and his sheer refusal to hear the word “can’t,” Rancho Cielo now had a home.
+Fueled by Phillip’s single-minded vision and sheer refusal to hear the word “can’t,” Rancho Cielo now had a home.
 The first participants took classes at the old Natividad Hospital while the Rancho Cielo site was being cleared out and developed.

-Since its inception, the organization has helped hundreds of students graduate from high school and become functioning, contributing members of society and an inclusive economy, while giving them the support services they need to thrive.
+Since its inception, the organization has helped hundreds of students graduate from high school and become functioning, contributing members of society and an inclusive economy while giving them the support services they need to thrive.

 Read less